Deeplocal/mocktailsmixer/software/rpi/README.md

 - Have the detected word trigger one of 3 messages to be sent over serial.

-- Hand off to integration for Arduino code
+- Hand-off to integration for Arduino code

 ### Todos (in steps)

-1. gcloud permissions or key management with service account
+1. gcloud permissions or key management with a service account

 1. Speech to Text over node-record-lpcm-16 library.